 If you or a loved one developed an asbestos-related disease after serving in the military, you are not without legal options.
 A veteran asbestos exposure lawyer could assess your case and help you determine your eligibility for compensation.

 Veterans account for 30 percent of all mesothelioma deaths in the United States, making it important for those that have served our country to receive accurate monitoring of their health throughout their lifetime.
-Given that the latency period of mesothelioma can be 10 to 70 years, it is always a good time to talk to your doctor, and the sooner, the better.
+Given that the latency period of mesothelioma can be 5 to 60 years or more, it is always a good time to talk to your doctor, and the sooner, the better.
 Catching these illnesses early on is the key to living a longer, healthier life after diagnosis.
 Not only are mesothelioma diagnoses made in veterans of many ages, but other asbestos-related diseases are also diagnosed years or decades after exposure, as well.

 After diagnosis, many veterans and their families do not know where to begin to seek treatment for asbestos-related conditions, let alone compensation for their medical bills and more.
 This section of AsbestosNetwork.com aims to give veterans and their families a jumpstart on finding the medical help they need, as well as information regarding filing a claim or lawsuit to see that justice is served.
 Contact one of our veteran asbestos exposure lawyers today to get started.